plecong/homebridge-dkncloudna/README.md

+*Archive Note*: I no longer have access to Daikin heat pumps and so will be archiving this repository.
+The plugin can continue to be used, but any changes to the DKN Cloud NA API may break functionality which will not be addressed.

 # Homebridge DKN Cloud NA

 This [Homebridge](https://github.com/homebridge/homebridge) plugin provides a platform for connecting devices using [DKN Cloud NA](https://dkncloudna.com) to Apple's [HomeKit](http://www.apple.com/ios/home/).